gamingwithevets/sneky/README.md

 # Basic info
 Snake, now made in Pygame!
+NOTE:
-NOTE: This branch is for the **Christmas version**.
+- This branch is for the **Christmas version**.
 For regular Sneky, please switch to the `main` branch.
+- This branch is **obsolete**.
+The Christmas version has been reworked into the Christmas theme in regular Sneky (see [Game Features/Miscellaneous/Themes](https://github.com/gamingwithevets/sneky#themes) in `README.md` of branch `main`.

 # Requirements
 Just like regular Sneky, you just need a binary to run this version without having to install anything.